Introduction

 Currency holidays

-USD holidays normally affect the spot date only if T+2 is a USD holiday.
-If T+1 is a USD holiday, this does not normally prevent T+2 from being the spot date.
-Certain Latin American currencies (ARS, CLP and MXN) are an exception to this.
-If T+1 is a USD holiday, then the spot date for the affected currencies will be T+3.
-For example, if the trade date is a Monday and a USD holiday falls on the Tuesday, then the spot date for EUR/USD will be the Wednesday, but the spot date for USD/MXN will be the Thursday.
+The exception to this rule is certain Latin American currencies (ARS, CLP and MXN).
+If T+1 is a USD holiday, then the spot date for these currencies will be T+3 (or later if T+3 is a holiday).
+For example, if the trade date is Monday and a USD holiday falls on Tuesday, then the spot date for EUR/USD will be Wednesday, but the spot date for USD/MXN will be Thursday.

 Arab currencies